microsoft/MIMWAL/CONTRIBUTING.md

 ## Contributing to MIMWAL Code

-The two ways to contribute for MIMWAL Code are: Fork the Repository or Submit an Issue.
+The two ways to contribute to MIMWAL Code are: Fork the Repository or Submit an Issue.

 ### Fork the MIMWAL Repository.

-Fork a copy of the MIM Repo, make the changes in your fork and send a pull request.
+Fork a copy of the [MIM Repo](https://github.com/Microsoft/MIMWAL), make the changes in your fork and send a pull request.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
 See [Fork A Repo](https://help.github.com/articles/fork-a-repo/) help article for more information.

 #### Coding Guidelines

 When developing the code, make sure that you instrument your code adequately.
-And what's better way to know whether it's adequate or not that than not using the debugger in the first place!!
+And what's better way to know whether it's adequate or not than not using the debugger in the first place!!
 Not installing Visual Studio on your MIM server in a great way to avoid temptation to use debugger.

 As for the coding style, it's simple.
 Download and install [StyleCop](http://stylecop.codeplex.com/) and let it guide you.
 Note: At the time of writing, StyleCop does not support Visual Studio 2015 so you'll need to use Visual Studio 2013.

 ##### Code Acceptance

 While code acceptance for a bug fix or a minor enhancement like adding a new function is likely to be very straightforward, the code for a major new feature such as a new activity will only be accepted only if there is consensus among ALL project admins.
 Any proposal for a new feature that requires extension of MIM schema will be rejected.
 Any proposal that has serious backward compatibility considerations is unlikely to get accepted.
 A classic example of this is that contrary to specification of FIM string functions such as `Mid`, all WAL string functions expect a zero-based index.
+For any features that you need for your project, but will not make it to the MIMWAL code base in time or ever, the best way forward is to keep your extension in a separate DLL.
+See [Custom Activity Development](https://github.com/Microsoft/MIMWAL/wiki/Custom-Activity-Development) Wiki for more information.

 ### Submit an Issue.